leeturner/leeturner.me/content/post/2023-06-30-images-from-controllers.md

 showtoc: false
 comments: true
 tags:
-  - Micronaut
+  - micronaut
-  - Controllers
+  - controllers
-  - Nerd Snipped
+  - nerd-snipped
 ---

 This week I was browsing the [Micronaut Gitter channel](https://matrix.to/#/#micronautfw_questions:gitter.im) and saw a